ardenma/cs329s/README.md

 1. use `python3 -m venv env` to create a virtual environment
 2. activate the virtual environment with `source env/bin/activate` and then `pip install -r requirements.txt` to install all the python dependencies
     - you may need to `pip install -U pip` to upgrade the pip version, as well as `pip install wheel`
-    - might need to `sudo apt install libomp5 libomp-dev` for faiss
+    - might need to `sudo apt install libomp5 libomp-dev` on linux or `brew install libomp` on mac for faiss
 3. install the project as a package (for imports to work) with `pip install -e .`
 4. setup wandb account and get API key (https://wandb.ai/)